 - Rolling over your contributions to an IRA are available without tax consequences.

 - If you were exempt from federal income taxes due to a tax treaty between the U.S. and the other country, you might complete a W8BEN form and submit it to TIAA with your withdrawal request to lower or prevent federal income taxes from being withheld from your withdrawal.

 Form W8BEN can be downloaded from the Internal Revenue Service website.

 WSU recommends that you seek the advice of a financial or tax consultant to ensure you understand the impact of your decision.

 Retirement To Do List:

 HRS has provided a checklist to assist in planning and processing retirement forms.
 Employees are encouraged to work with HRS-Pullman when retiring from the university.
-Please click here for a schedule of Pre-Retirement Seminars.
+Please view the schedule of Pre-Retirement Seminars coming up.